• Skip to main content

 Step 2.
 Gather your Documentation.

-The documents you will require depends on your situation.
+The documents you will require depend on your situation.
 Foreign-language documents will need professional translation.
 If a document is not available, you cannot skip the requirement.
 You need to obtain an affidavit for each document you can’t provide, explaining why you cannot meet the requirement.

 Step 3.
 Make your Declaration.